ObjectModules/deploy/[Mapping]-Employment.md

 So now, it is left only what kind of process that become a symbiotic relationship with the _Monitoring_, right?

+As we have mentioned above, _Monitoring_ generally means to be aware of the state of a system, to observe a situation for any changes.

 ```js
 letter a stand as script